Cartan subgroups in connected locally compact groups: Some properties of Cartan subgroups

 Now we give an equivalent criteria to determine Cartan subgroups in connected locally compact groups, which is known for Lie groups (see Corollary 3.2 and Remark 3.10 of \cite{MS}).

-\begin{lem} Let $G$ be a connected locally compact group.
-Then $C$ is a Cartan subgroup of $G$ if and only if $C$ is a maximal nilpotent group and $N_G(C^0)/C$ is compact and totally disconnected.
-If $G$ is solvable, then $C$ is a Cartan subgroup of $G$ if and only if $C$ is connected and nilpotent, and $N_G(C)=C$. \end{lem}
+\begin{prop} Let $G$ be a connected locally compact group.
+Then $C$ is a Cartan subgroup of $G$ if and only if $C$ is a maximal nilpotent subgroup of $G$ and $N_G(C^0)/C$ is compact and totally disconnected.
+If $G$ is solvable, then $C$ is a Cartan subgroup of $G$ if and only if $C$ is connected and nilpotent, and $N_G(C)=C$. \end{prop}

 \begin{proof} Let $C$ be a maximal nilpotent subgroup of $G$.
 Let $L$ be any closed normal subgroup of $C$ such that $C/L$ is compact and totally disconnected.
 Then $L^0=C^0$ and $N_G(L)\subset N_G(C^0)$.
 Suppose $N_G(C^0)/C$ is compact and totally disconnected.
 Then so is $N_G(C^0)/L$, and hence also, $N_G(L)/L$.
 Thus $C$ is a Cartan subgroup of $G$.
 The converse follows easily as $N_G(C)=N_G(C^0)$ by Lemma \ref{properties}\,(1); which also implies that $N_G(C^0)/C$ is a group.
 Now suppose $G$ is solvable.
 By Proposition \ref{abelian-conj}, any Cartan subgroup $C$ of $G$ is connected, and by Lemma \ref{properties}\,(1), we have it $N_G(C)=C$.
-The converse can easily be deduced using Proposition \ref{T1} and Corollary 3.2 of \cite{MS}. \end{proof}
+The converse in this case can easily be deduced using Proposition \ref{mod-cpt} and Corollary 3.2 of \cite{MS}. \end{proof}